No fine for Rams players involved in Ferguson protest: NFL

-Five Rams players emerged from the tunnel before their game Sunday with their hands raised, the same way some witnesses say 18-year-old Michael Brown had gestured before he was fatally shot by officer Darren Wilson in August.
+Five of the Rams emerged from the tunnel prior to their game Sunday with their hands raised, the same way some witnesses say 18-year-old Michael Brown was positioned before being fatally shot by officer Darren Wilson in August.

-"We respect and understand the concerns of all individuals who have expressed views on this tragic situation," National Football League spokesman Brian McCarthy said.
+"We respect and understand the concerns of all individuals who have expressed views on this tragic situation," National Football League spokesman Brian McCarthy told Reuters.

 He said none of the players who took part in the protest would be fined or suspended.

+Wilson fatally shot Brown during an Aug.
+9 confrontation in Ferguson, Missouri, about 12 miles outside St. Louis.

-A grand jury declined to indict Wilson last week, leading to riots in Ferguson and civil disobedience in several U.S. cities.
+Last week, a grand jury declined to indict Wilson, leading to riots in Ferguson and civil disobedience in cities around the country.
 The "hands up, don't shoot" pose has been a familiar posture with protesters.

 Wilson has since resigned from the Ferguson police force.